 \section{Related Work}

 Many of the earliest attempts at skeleton-based action recognition encoded all human body joint coordinates in each frame into a feature vector for pattern learning~\cite{lei2017,lei_tip2019}.
 These models rarely explored the internal dependencies between body joints, resulting in missing rich information about actions.
 Kernel-based methods have also been proposed for action recognition~\cite{koniusz2016tensor, koniusz2020tensor}.

-Later, as deep learning became a standard choice in video processing~\cite{liu2021invertible,anwar2020densely} and understanding~\cite{li2020transferring,li2020word} applications, RGB-based videos started to tackle action recognition tasks.
-However, they suffer from problems in domain adaptation~\cite{zhang2020clarinet, fang2020open, zhong2020does} since they have varying background with different texture of subjects.
-On the other hand, skeleton data has relatively less number of issues with domain adaptation.
-Convolutional neural networks (CNNs) were introduced to tackle the problem and achieved an improvement in recognition capability~\cite{lei_iccv19}.
+Later, as deep learning became a standard choice in video processing~\cite{liu2021invertible,anwar2020densely} and understanding~\cite{li2020transferring,li2020word}, RGB-based videos started to tackle action recognition.
+However, they suffer from problems in domain adaptation~\cite{zhang2020clarinet, fang2020open, zhong2020does} since they have varying backgrounds with different textures of subjects.
+On the other hand, skeleton data has relatively fewer issues with domain adaptation.
+Convolutional neural networks (CNNs) were introduced to tackle skeleton-based action recognition and achieved an improvement~\cite{lei_iccv19}.
 However, CNNs are designed for grid-based data and are not suitable for graph data since they cannot leverage the topology of a graph.